Appendix I FNP Site and Preceptor Guidance

 Ideal Preceptor Choices: AGPCNP, ANP, FNP, GNP, MD, or DO working in Primary Care, Family practice or Internal Medicine.

-Hospice, Alzheimers, SNF or other specialty geriatric sites will only be approved for 40 hours, but the students may count them as geriatric (in the vast majority of of cases), but the student should not plan on a full rotation or the full 100 hours at these sites.
+Specialty Gero Sites: Hospice, Alzheimers, SNF or other specialty geriatric sites will only be approved for 40 hours and count towards the 40 hour optional specialty limit, but the students may count them as geriatric (in the vast majority of of cases), but the student should not plan on a full rotation at these sites.

 Inappropriate Sites: Surgery centers, EDs, emergent care clinics, and dialysis clinics.